What is Social Emotional Learning?

 There are many ways to provide SEL instruction to school-age children.
 The most natural is for the adults at the school to connect regularly with students, and to model respect, kindness, and connectedness.
 For example, greeting students by name as they arrive at school.

-Additional SEL instruction might include formal learning about emotions, positive communication, or self-regulation.
+Additional SEL instruction might include explicit instruction about emotions, positive communication, or self-regulation.
 This can be provided through assemblies, classroom instruction, or additional programing, such as the Roots of Empathy program.
 Monday Morning Meeting and classroom meetings also provide opportunities to introduce children to SEL skills and to allow for practice those skills.
 Service learning projects, such as coat drives or bake sales give children the opportunity to take responsibility and to express caring for others.
 Before and after school programs may also offer opportunities for skill building.